FloWuenne/fusion-benchmarking-scripts/05_generate_report/README.md

 seqerakit ./launch/nf-aggregate-launch.yml
 ```

 This will launch nf-aggregate to compile the benchmarking report.
-Once the pipeline finishes, head to the run page to download the html report.
+Once the pipeline finishes, head to the 'Runs' tab to download the HTML report.

 ### 5. Interpreting the results

-You can find the `benchmark_report.html` under `Reports` on the run details page.
-Download it to your machine to investigate it.

 The benchmark report includes various sections, ranging from high-level comparisons to detailed task-level analyses.
-Each section contains comments and explanations to help you understand the results.
+Each section contains comments and explanations to guide you through the results.

-Please share a copy of the report with us so we can discuss the results and walk you through the details.
+Upon completion, please share a copy of the report with the Seqera team to discuss the findings and walk you through the details.

 To learn more about each section of the report, see the [Appendix](#report-sections).